morrownr/88x2bu/Bridged Wireless Access Point.md

 ## Bridged Wireless Access Point

+A bridged wireless access point setup works within an existing ethernet network and will extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations..

-For wireless adapters based on the following chipsets
+This document is designed for wireless adapters based on the following chipsets
 ```
 rtl8812bu
 rtl8822bu
 ```
-2021-01-29
+2021-01-31

 ##### Tested Setup